Possums and rats threaten native animal and plant species in the Hūnua Ranges.

 Visit Our Auckland to read more about the pest control operation.

-For more information, check our dog protection fact sheet.
+For more information on keeping your dog safe, check our dog protection fact sheet.

 We follow strict guidelines set out by the Environmental Protection Agency (EPA) and the Ministry of Health (MoH).